seblj/worker/README.md

   restart  Restarts the specified project(s).
 E.g. `worker restart foo bar` (Same as running stop and then start) logs     Print out logs for the specified project.
 Additionally accepts `-f` to follow the log.
 E.g. `worker logs foo` status   Prints out a status of which projects is running.
-Accepts no additional flags or project(s) help     Print this message or the help of the given subcommand(s)
+Accepts no additional flags or project(s) list     Prints out a list of available projects to run help     Print this message or the help of the given subcommand(s)

 Options: